Analysis | Trump’s language, which defined his presidency, is now what’s on trial

 Ilya Somin, a law professor at George Mason University, wrote in The Post that the argument that holding Trump accountable for inciting the Jan.
 6 riot would violate his right to free speech displays a fundamental misunderstanding about the First Amendment and the purpose of impeachment.

-“Government officials can be impeached and removed for speech that is not criminal,” the adjunct scholar at the Cato Institute, a libertarian think tank, wrote.
+“Government officials can be impeached and removed for speech that is not criminal,” wrote the adjunct scholar at the Cato Institute, a libertarian think tank.
 “The First Amendment protects private citizens against criminal and civil sanctions for a wide range of speech.
 But it doesn’t protect government officials against impeachment and conviction.”

-For critics of the Trump — particularly those who were on the receiving end of his most incendiary language — punishment for using language to cause harm would be the most fitting coda to a presidency that was built on that.
+For critics of Trump — particularly those who were on the receiving end of his most incendiary language — punishment for using language to cause harm would be the most fitting coda to a presidency that was built on that.